 5. Implement Warehouse Management Software

 To speed up the picking process, you need to ensure that you have a lean warehouse management strategy.
-To improve efficiency, consider using a warehouse management software (WMS).
+To improve efficiency, consider using warehouse management software.

 HashMicro’s WMS does not only help you improve your order picking productivity, but also oversees your inventory movement and helps speed up the inventory audit process.
 This system can also be integrated with an inventory management system and a purchasing management system to optimize your end-to-end supply chain.